 Wages and Salary

-The average pay for forklift drivers is an average of £16,466 according to PayScale.com but this will increase depending on experience and your knowledge of different types of trucks and different loads heading up to £24,000.
+The average rate for a Forklift Driver is £7.99 per hourpay for forklift drivers according to PayScale.com but this will increase depending on experience and your knowledge of different types of trucks and different loads heading up to £24,000 per year.
 If you have plenty of experience then salaries of £35,000 are not unheard of especially in London.
 There is always plenty of demand for forklift truck operators and it could be anywhere from Tesco to Heathrow as drivers are always needed and the work will always be there once you are qualified.
 You can see a selection of jobs here.